 The selection of Demand and Status groups follow similar steps.
 Click the in the Demand Group or Status Element tab to select the elements same as explained above.

-Note: Status Elements are used when a particular part of the system is believed to contain a closed valve or pipe.
+Note: Status Elements are used when you have a degree of uncertainty of the status of the element, such as a valve that may or may not be stuck.
 It is recommended that Status groups contain one or very few pipes.

 With the adjustment groups selected, now it is time to enter the field data snapshots.
 Return to the Field Data Snapshots tab.
 Make sure the representative scenario is set to the one to be used in the calibration study.
 Darwin Calibrator will pull results from a given scenario to compare to the adjusted values from the calibration study.